Last Updated on

 My.SSS enables members to access their records and perform various transactions with the SSS.

 In August 2018, the SSS released an updated version called the My.SSS Beta Portal or SSS Member Portal.
 The new portal has nearly the same features as the old one.
-But it has an improved mobile-friendly design, so users can access their account on smartphones and tablets.
+But it has an improved mobile-friendly design, so users can access their accounts on smartphones and tablets.

 The new My.SSS portal is compatible with various browsers (Google Chrome, Safari, Mozilla Firefox, Opera Mini, etc.), unlike the old portal that supports only Internet Explorer version 11.